Silvia-gab/Different-projects/README.md

 Project "Email and Password" - Made a login form.
 It consists of a field for entering mail, a field for entering a password and a "send" button.

-The "submit" button displays the entered data in JSON format and clears the input fields.
+The submit button displays the entered data in JSON format and clears the input fields.
 The button is disabled if invalid data is entered.
 If the user has entered invalid data, the input field should be highlighted in red, used regex to validate mail